Charles C. W. Cooke

-Charles Christopher William Cooke (born 4 November 1984), professionally known simply as Charles C. W. Cooke, is a British-born American journalist and a senior writer at National Review Online.
+Charles Christopher William Cooke (born 4 November 1984) is an English-American conservative journalist and a senior writer at National Review Online.

 Early life and education

 Cooke and his sister grew up in Hemingford Abbots, a small village outside of Cambridge, England.

 Cooke is a graduate of Lady Margaret Hall, Oxford, where he studied Modern History and Politics under Gillian Peele and Clive Holmes.
-Before attending Oxford, he read for his A-Levels at King's College School, Cambridge, and Kimbolton School.
-Cooke received a Bachelor of Arts from Oxford that was, later, promoted to Master of Arts by seniority, as is customary at Oxford and Cambridge for graduates.
+Before attending Oxford, he attended King's College School, Cambridge, and read for his A-levels at Kimbolton School.
+Cooke received a Bachelor of Arts degree from Oxford, later promoted to Master of Arts by seniority.

 Cooke emigrated to the United States in 2011, working as an intern for National Review.
-He became a naturalized US citizen on February 23, 2018.
+He became a naturalized US citizen on 23 February 2018.

 Career

 Cooke is the author of The Conservatarian Manifesto.
 In addition to National Review, he has written for The New York Times, The Washington Post, and the Los Angeles Times.
-Along with Kevin D. Williamson, he hosted the Mad Dogs and Englishmen podcast.
+Alongside Kevin D. Williamson, he hosted the Mad Dogs and Englishmen podcast.
 Cooke now hosts the Charles C.W.
 Cooke Podcast.
 He has been described by The Atlantic as "perhaps the most confident defender of conservatism younger than George Will" and "a principled conservative who is allergic to anything resembling groupthink."

 Political views and commentary

-A self-described "conservatarian", Cooke is known for his opposition to censorship and gun control, his support for more robust federalism, his disdain for the "imperial presidency," and his objections to the politicization of popular science.
+A self-described "conservatarian", Cooke is known for his opposition to censorship, his support for more robust federalism, his disdain for the "imperial presidency," and his objections to the politicization of popular science.
 On many issues, Cooke leans libertarian, such as his support for legalizing marijuana (and all other drugs), prostitution, and same-sex marriage, and his opposition to both the Patriot Act and the National Security Agency's metadata collection program.
+Cooke opposes abortion, and has written that his position is rooted in science, rather than religion.
 A staunch advocate of the right to keep and bear arms, he has described the "collective right" theory of the Second Amendment to the United States Constitution as "utterly farcical" and "the legal equivalent of Moon landing trutherism."
 Cooke is a constitutional originalist and a critic of the administrative state.
 He opposes the death penalty.